 These Potato and Bacon Cakes come from the wartime Ministry of Food leaflet No #..
 Potatoes.
 All the MF leaflets are in the great little book Eating for Victory.
-Three rashers of bacon went into leftover mashed potatoes, with onions and some of the marmite that I got from the Uk (I knew I would find a use for it).
+Three rashers of bacon went into leftover mashed potatoes, with onions and some of the marmite that I got from last years trip home to the Uk (I knew I would find a use for it).

 The recipe said to oven bake them, but I pan fried them in some of the bacon grease I save.
 Because of this I didnt add any salt as bacon, bacon fat and marmite add enough.
 My dear hubby wanted a bit of cheese in his... so thats what he got.